As a single mother, I take every opportunity to introduce my boys to good male role models.

 Darwin’s stint on the Beagle turned into a five-year odyssey and he pressed on despite cramped quarters, loneliness, and debilitating seasickness.
 He took advantage of opportunities he had while in exotic ports to observe and study the natural world.
 He took copious notes and reflected on everything he saw.
 What an exemplar for 21st-century kids, many of whom are too coddled and entitled for their own good.
 After spending three years along the coast of South America, Darwin and the Beagle headed west for a five-week tour of the Galapagos.

-Our tour would be eight days (plus a side trip to mainland Ecuador).
+Our tour, with outfitter Southern Explorations, would be eight days (plus a side trip to mainland Ecuador).
 My 16- and 14-year-olds, no fools they, knew that vacations with Mom inevitably also included lessons (life or academic).
 They could see the pile of books on my bedside table.
 (Darwin’s The Voyage of the Beagle is a must, and there are several very good adaptations for children, including What Darwin Saw, from National Geographic Books.)
 Indeed, my stealth curriculum included scientific inquiry, evolutionary biology, and the human impact on the environment.
 But the learning had to be masked in an easy-to-swallow form: a snorkeling/hiking/biking extravaganza.